kiran-immanni/Probity-Sample/README.md

-# Employee Management App :construction_worker:
+# Probity - Employee Management App :construction_worker:

 * Generates values for employees from a database seamlessly and randomly from  JavaFaker.